WHERE ARE THEY NOW? First-round QBs from recent NFL Drafts and how this year’s crop compares

 Pick overall: 26

-What the draft experts were saying: “But based on film and projecting for the future, Paxton Lynch is the best quarterback in this NFL Draft.
+What the draft experts were saying: “Based on film and projecting for the future, Paxton Lynch is the best quarterback in this NFL Draft.
 Period.” – Sporting News

 Where they are now: Lynch has started four games in two seasons and is expected to backup newly acquired veteran Case Keenum in 2018.